CryptidRegrex/CYBR8900/Fake Access Point/index.md

 ## Prerequisites

-Before getting started with this fake access point setup, ensure you're running the latest version of **Kali Linux**.

 - A computer running **Kali Linux**
 - A **wireless adapter that supports monitor mode and packet injection**
   - In this lab I leverage the **HAK5 MK7AC WiFi Adapter**